Sharwagaurav8/library-management-system-python/README.md

 A simple and beginner-friendly **Library Management System** built using **Python**.
 This is a console-based application that allows users to manage a collection of books through an interactive menu-driven interface.

 The project is designed to strengthen core Python concepts such as functions, lists, loops, conditional statements, and user input handling.
-It will continue to evolve with additional features and improvements over time.
+It currently stores books in memory using a Python list and supports basic library operations.

 ## 🚀 Features

 * ➕ Add a new book to the library
-* 📖 View all available books
+* 📖 View all books available in the library
 * 🔍 Search for a book by its name
+* 🔠 Case-insensitive book search
-* 🖥️ Simple menu-driven command-line interface
+* 🖥️ Interactive menu-driven command-line interface
 * 🐍 Built entirely with Python